-Typically, you will be notified via email within 4-6 weeks after course submittal.
+Typically, you will be notified via email within 4-6 weeks after course submission.
 You may also check Explore Courses to see if the course has been approved and the Ways-designation listed.

-I am teaching a course that was previously certified for Ways, however, the course has a new course ID and/catalog number than the one that was approved.
+I am teaching a course that was previously certified for Ways.
+However, the course has a new catalog number and course ID number than the one that was approved.
 How can I get my new course certified?

 You must submit the new course on the Ways system.
-Then, email email@example.com and let us know that you have submitted the new course with the “identical” syllabus, the new course ID and the catalog number and we will assist you.
-If the course is almost identical that the previously approved course, we can expedite the approval.
+Then, email firstname.lastname@example.org and let us know that you have submitted the new course with the “identical” syllabus, the new course ID number, and the catalog number.
+We will assist you.
+If the course is almost identical to the previously approved course, we can expedite the approval.

 My course was certified for Ways, but the certification is not reflected in Explore Courses.